rwth-pads/qrpm/README.md

 - objects of a specific object type executing a specific activity
 - objects of a specific object type executing a specific activity a specific number of times.

+By applying multiple filters, the user can create a sublog that only contains the events and objects that meet all the specified criteria.
+By clicking "Reset QEL" all filters are reset and the original QEL is restored.
 Only quantity operations connected to the selected events, collection points and item types are considered in the quantity operations tab.

 ### Quantity Data Processing (*qr*)